christiansteier/mooclms/docs/source/add_a_new_user.rst

 **Suspended account -** Suspended user accounts cannot log in or use web services, and any outgoing messages are discarded.

 **Generate password and notify user -** Moodle will generate a temporary password and email the user with instructions on how to log in and change it.
-The email message (as in the screenshot below)may be changed in Site administration > Administration > Language > Language settings.
+The email message (as in the screenshot below)may be changed in *Site administration > Administration > Language > Language settings*.
 Select 'moodle.php' and the string identifier newusernewpasswordtext

 **Password -** This is the user's password.